vwolf010/JAFS/README.md

  * Smaller block size
  * Smaller inode size
  * Smaller maximum filesize
-* It tries to keep files as small as possible (unused blocks bitmaps, inlined data)
+* It tries to keep the file system as small as possible (unused blocks bitmaps, inlined data)
 * It will offer an API that is similar to java.io.File

 ####Design####